UummProject/uumm-prototype/support/Broken meritocracy.md

 Most (I really mean 'most') systems end up compromising its own interest (#1) in order to make the system usable (#3).
 And so many others have a direct or indirect way to exchange merit (#2) and therefore compromising its integrity.

 ### Tokenetization problem
-How do you abstract all the necessary capacities to make a specialized decision and put them into a single number?
+How do you abstract all the necessary capacities to make an specialized decision and represent them in a single number?

-I don't know.

-Instead what we can do is to use the past as an indicator of the future.
+Some capacities may be easy to tokenize (time spent working at X, age, IQ, ownership of Y...).
+But in general, the ones that really matter are too abstract. (knowledge, intentions, insight, fidelity, trust).
+For those cases what we can do is to use the past as an indicator of the future.
 We can quantify proven capacities, and use it as merit.
 AKA Reputation.

 # Reputation systems

 Within this context, merit defines a required capacity of an entity to make decisions, while reputation is a proven record of a capacity.

+In this sense, we

 This makes reputation systems extremely suitable for governance.